Previous dayApril 30, 2026Next day

 35.0 km-I-✓ ReviewedUSGS →

-On April 30, 2026 at 19:17 UTC, a magnitude 3.7 earthquake struck 228 km ESE of Attu Station, Alaska.
+Seismographs logged a magnitude 3.7 earthquake 228 km ESE of Attu Station, Alaska with origin time 19:17 UTC on April 30, 2026.
 Peak ground motion corresponded to MMI 1.8, classified as weak shaking.
 The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 Coordinates: 51.837°, 176.102°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30